Opentrons/opentrons/api/docs/v2/new_labware.rst

      - List of all wells.
      - ``[labware:A1, labware:B1, labware:C1...]``
    * - :py:meth:`.Labware.rows`
-     - List of a list ordered by row.
+     - List of lists grouped by row.
      - ``[[labware:A1, labware:A2...], [labware:B1, labware:B2...]]``
    * - :py:meth:`.Labware.columns`
-     - List of a list ordered by column.
+     - List of lists grouped by column.
      - ``[[labware:A1, labware:B1...], [labware:A2, labware:B2...]]``
    * - :py:meth:`.Labware.wells_by_name`
      - Dictionary with well names as keys.